lorosanu/ml-notions/md/02-02_logistic-regression.md

             * $\lambda$ is the *regularization parameter* and needs to be tuned;
               it controls the trade-off between the goal of fitting the training data well and the goal of keeping the parameters small

+* Evaluation metrics

+    * accuracy: out of all predictions, how many of them were correct
+    * precision: out of all *positive* predictions, how many of them were actually *positive* examples
+    * recall: out of all positive examples, how many of them were detected as positive
+    * f1-score: harmonic mean between precision and recall

+* Trading off precision and recall

+    * use a different threshold for making decisions whether the class is positive or negative
+    * minimize the number of false positives
+        * generate a higher precision, but a lower recall
+        * choose a higher threshold (e.g. $\sigma=\{0.7, ..., 0.9\}$)
+    * minimize the number of false negatives
+        * generate a higher recall, but a lower precision
+        * choose a lower threshold (e.g. $\sigma=\{0.1, ..., 0.3\}$)
+    * plot the precision-recall tradeoff curve by testing various threshold values between $[0, 1]$

 ## Multiclass classification